-Join Garrick Chow for an in-depth discussion in this video Creating a new presentation, part of Learn PowerPoint for Mac 2016: The Basics.
+Join Garrick Chow for an in-depth discussion in this video Creating a new presentation, part of Learning PowerPoint for Mac 2016.

 - In this chapter, we'll take a look at how to create a presentation from scratch.
 I'm here in the presentation gallery again, and I want to start with a completely blank presentation, meaning something with no preset graphics, images or backgrounds.
 So, I'll double click blank presentation.
 And now we're looking at a new presentation with the default first slide, containing text boxes where we can customize the title and subtitle.
 These are called placeholders.
 I'll click where it says, click to add title, and that placeholder text immediately disappears and now I just have a flashing cursor, and that means I can start typing.
 Now, throughout this course I'll be working on a presentation for a fictitious chain of hotels called Landon Hotels.